FAQs

 A potential buyer may face appraisal and financing problems resulting from the inflated price.

 It is not recommended to sell your home any higher than the appraised value unless demand is high in your area.
-Ask your real estate agent which price would be right for your home.
-Also, make sure you get a Home Value Request to assist in determining the best sales price for your home.
+Ask you real estate agent which price would be right for your home.
+Also make sure you get a Home Value Request to assist in determining the best sales price for your home.

 6. What does an appraisal mean?